lucasbotellaroca/Covid-19_Reproduction_Rate_Estimator/README.md

 # Death Forecast Model Based on Political Decisions COVID-19

-## 1. Project statement and Approach
+## 1. Project Statement and Approach

 The intention of the presented project is to explain how restrictions, mobility trends, temperature, demographic and special characteristics of